Taylor Irene Diaz (she/her, they/them), PhD Student

 Joined the program in Fall 2023.

-I am interested in the intersections of Jewish identity and womanhood in Francophone society and how emancipation plays a role in shaping these identities within Francophone cultural context.
+I am interested in the history of trans women and queer writings in French, transmisogyny in French and Francophone feminisms, and queer representation in cinema.
 I have continuing research interests in the history and implementation of écriture inclusive in the Francophone world and in the development and conversation surrounding gender inclusive modalities in French.

-Graduate instructor in the French and Italian Department at the University of Minnesota
+TF in the French & Italian Department at the University of Minnesota (Spring 2024 - present)

 English Language Assistant through the TAPIF Program in Granville, Normandy (2022-2023)